 more to come ~

-This Summer 🤞🏻 WET will host a workshop as part of Affairs – a three-day practice and research programme initiated by anorak and realised in cooperation with Württembergischer Kunstverein, Kunstbüro der Kunststiftung Baden-Württemberg, and HuM-Base in Stuttgart.
+Affairs, a workshop facilitated by WET as part of three-day practice and research programme initiated by anorak and realised in cooperation with Württembergischer Kunstverein, Kunstbüro der Kunststiftung Baden-Württemberg, and HuM-Base in Stuttgart, June 2021

 ‘Sibling Gardens’ on Montez Press Radio, Viktor Timofeev’s show with contributions from Nick Thomas and myself, May 29, 2021 09:00 PM (GMT-4)

 The Close River screening at Maus Hábitos, Porto, May 2021.